-Pupils reaching fifteen Misconduct Marks within one of these timeframes will be issued with a Head of School detention (usually 70 minutes in length).
+Pupils reaching fifteen Misconduct Marks within one half term period will be issued with a Head of School detention (usually 70 minutes in length).
 Parents will be invited in to meet with a member of the Senior Leadership Team and the Head of Year to discuss the series of events.